 As was the practice with many other Regiments, Officer’s badges and buttons of the King’s Colonials have a gilt (gold wash) finish whereas Other Ranks were manufactured in brass or gilding metal.
 Other Rank’s headdress and collar badges of the King’s Colonials were initially made using yellow-brass replaced over time with gilding metal.
 Yellow-brass is the term used to describe badges made with 67% copper and 33% zinc.
 Gilding metal was defined in the British Army Dress Regulations of 1904 as being eight parts copper to one part zinc (War Office: Dress Regulations for the Officers of the Army (Including the Militia)

 .
 London: HMSO, 1904.
-Gilt badges are a rich golden colour whereas gilding metal badges are a duller gold colour.
+Gilt badges are a rich golden colour whereas gilding metal badges are a duller brass colour.

 The identification of headdress badges is based upon the use of Arthur L. Kipling and Hugh L. King’s ‘Headdress Badges of the British Army.
 Volume I; up to the end of the Great War